-Score 3 The Hungarian government is certainly not an open government, since access to relevant information is very difficult even for members of parliamen and much more for ordinary citizens.
+Score 3 The Hungarian government is certainly not an open government, since access to relevant information is very difficult even for members of parliament and much more for ordinary citizens.
+Hungary quit the Open Government Partnership in late 2016 because the Hungarian government had been heavily criticized for its lack of transparency and its treatment of NGOs in this forum.
 In December 2016, the Orbán government approved a White Paper on National Data policy that called for strengthening efforts to make public sector information available as open data.
 As it stands, the datasets available at the central open data portal www.kozadat.hu are limited and difficult to use.
+The lack of transparency was a major issue in the municipal elections in October 2019.